New technology will make mega-consolidation inevitable, and savvy investors can take advantage by noting these key trends now in consumer insurance.

 Steep competition among insurance carriers has created an abundance of plans and options when it comes to personal insurance.

-Most boutique or even mid-sized offline insurance agencies currently don’t offer online comparison shopping and bundled plans, so they simply can’t offer the same breadth of options and comparable technology-driven customer experience as digital insurance agencies.
+Most boutique or even mid-sized offline insurance agencies currently don’t offer online comparison shopping and bundled plans.
+Therefore, they simply can’t offer the same breadth of options and comparable technology-driven customer experience as digital insurance agencies.

-Advertising, branding, online reviews and great customer service give the top firms a significant advantage.
-Consumer insurance shoppers don’t want to only compare two or three firms against fixed pricing, they want all the top firms competing for their business so they can be assured they’re absolutely getting the best deal.
+Advertising, branding, online reviews, and great customer service give the top firms a significant advantage.
+Consumer insurance shoppers don’t want to only compare two or three firms against fixed pricing.
+They want all the top firms competing for their business.
+This ensures they’re absolutely getting the best deal.
 Top-rated insurance carriers will have their financial integrity graded “Excellent” or better from A.M.
 Best, or an A, “Exceptional” rating from Demotech.

-Customers don’t want to know their insurance agents by name if it means they need to navigate a mountain of paperwork and fill out a ton of paper forms just to make changes to their plans or providers.
-Digital insurance agencies who have the ability to allow people to switch plans before they expire, in order to get their customers a better deal, will quickly rise to the top.
+Customers don’t want to know their insurance agents by name if it means they need to navigate a mountain of paperwork.
+They don’t want to fill out a ton of paper forms just to make changes to their plans or providers.
+Digital insurance agencies that have the ability to allow people to switch plans before they expire will quickly rise to the top.
+By doing so, they get their customers a better deal.
+Services like ethos benefits can help streamline the process.
+They ensure individuals get tailored coverage without unnecessary hassles.

 No One Wants to Speak to Insurance Salespeople Anymore

-Every insured individual needs access to a licensed agent every now and then to ask personal questions about their plan and get informed answers.
-What no one needs are insurance salespeople calling them or emailing them night and day with upsells and offers to switch.
-There are many online sites offering competitive quotes, called lead generators, but their real reason for existing is to sell user information to insurance salespeople.
-When shopping for quotes, consumers should look for digital insurance agencies that don’t sell info or engage sales when comparing quotes on consumer insurance.
+Every insured individual needs access to a licensed agent from every now and then to ask personal questions about their plan.
+They need informed answers.
+However, what no one needs are insurance salespeople calling them or emailing them night and day with upsells and offers to switch.
+Many online sites are offering competitive quotes, called lead generators, but their real reason for existing is to sell user information to insurance salespeople.
+When shopping for quotes, consumers should look for digital insurance agencies that don’t sell info.
+They should avoid those engaging in sales when comparing quotes on consumer insurance.

-Databases can already auto-fill most of the information a provider needs after a person answers a few simple questions from an online form.
-The insurance industry has done a good job of educating consumers on their products, today’s buyers don’t require a lot of hand holding to make a decision based on instant quotes.
+Databases can already auto-fill most of the information a provider needs.
+This occurs after a person answers a few simple questions from an online form.
+The insurance industry has done a good job of educating consumers on its products.
+Today’s buyers don’t require a lot of hand-holding to make a decision based on instant quotes.
 What’s needed is an end-to-end experience in one touchpoint.

 Online digital agencies that leverage technology to recommend coverage levels take human error out of the coverage equation.